-Assuming (i) an initial public offering price of \$12.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, and (ii) that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, BioXcel will own approximately 62% of the economic interest and voting power of our outstanding common stock, or approximately 60% of the economic interest and voting power of our outstanding common stock if the underwriters exercise their option to purchase additional shares in full.
+After this offering, BioXcel will own approximately 60.6% of the economic interest and voting power of our outstanding common stock, or approximately 57.6% of the economic interest and voting power of our outstanding common stock if the underwriters exercise their option to purchase additional shares in full.
 As long as BioXcel beneficially controls a majority of the voting power of our outstanding common stock, it will generally be able to determine the outcome of all corporate actions requiring stockholder approval, including the election and removal of directors.
 Even if BioXcel were to control less than a majority of the voting power of our outstanding common stock, it may influence the outcome of such corporate actions so long as it owns a significant portion of our common stock.
 If BioXcel continues to hold its shares of our common stock, it could remain our controlling stockholder for an extended period of time or indefinitely.